robertgallup/arduino-QuadLFO/README.md

 ArduinoQuadLFO assumes that you have certain hardware hooked up to Arduio pins (see pin map in source code):

 1. One PWM pin for output connected to a simple lowpass filter (see below)
-2. One potentiometer to affect frequency
+2. One potentiometer to adjust frequency
 3. One switch to increment through waveforms
-4. One floating digital input pin to restart the LFO (can be active HIGH or LOW)
+4. One floating digital input pin to restart the LFO (Optional.
+Can be active HIGH or LOW)

 ```
                1K